utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 What you've done here is the same as a pivot table in Google Sheets.
 The operation is counting the number of rows (or schools in our case) for each value combination.

 Remember: The "N" means they didn't meet the 8.5% threshold, and the "Y" means they did.
+So the first row shown below are the count of schools below the threshold in both years.

 <img src="img/sped-thresh-result.png" width="500">

 So there are 7 schools that were below the threshold both in 2015 and 2020, but 36 schools climbed above that threshold in 2020.
 Two schools dropped below the threshold by 2020.

-## What you have now

-So now you have all the values needed to write a followup to the Denied series for AISD schools.

-If you want to know the school that gained the most special education students, you can look at the schools at the top of your "AISD diff" tab.
-If you want to know who lost the most, look at the bottom of that one (or re-sort by Ascending).

-If you want to know which school gained the highest share of special education students within their school, you should have the tab that sorts data by "AISD PrcPntDiff" (or whatever you named that column).

-You can describe how many schools climbed above the TEA's 8.5% threshold, and how many were over it in 2015 before the law changed.
+## Assignments from this data

+There are two parts to this project: The data and the writing.

-## Turn in Workbench assignment
+## Turn in Workbench

 Make your Workbench workflow public.
 (Click on the share button, then check the "public" box.)
 Copy and include the link in your story or submit the link with the assignment.

+If you want to explore the data more, be careful not to make changes (beyond sorting) to a tab that is the source of another tab ... those changes carry forward and can lead to confusion and unexpected results.
+If for some reason you want to explore a new fact, you should start a new tab and pull data into it before any filtering, selecting or grouping.

 ## Writing assignment

 For the writing part of the assignment below you should already have everything you need.
-If you want to explore the data more, be careful not to make changes (beyond sorting) to a tab that is the source of another tab ... those changes carry forward and can lead to confusion and unexpected results.
-If for some reason you want to explore a new fact, you should start a new tab and pull data into it before any filtering, selecting or grouping.

 You are writing "data nut graphs" -- a sentence (or paragraph) in a story that succinctly describes a data fact -- as if each were just a part of a complete news story.
 You don't need a lede.
 You aren't writing a whole story ... just describe the facts.